 All the 2021 fitness predictions are univocal: In the post-pandemic world, gyms and fitness studios will be operating in the hybrid model.

-Even though pandemic accelerated digital transformation in the industry, experts and fitness practitioners forecast customers will return to offline locations.
+Even though the pandemic accelerated digital transformation in the industry, experts and fitness practitioners forecast customers will return to offline locations.
 According to their predictions, fitness lovers will continue training online, as they’d already developed strong habits.

 Both phenomena are good news for fitness studios and gyms operators, who should consider investing in a workout app despite the customers’ comeback.

 Fitness applications are not only a necessity to stay in the market or to remain competitive.
-Complementing their fitness services with an app is for gym operators an opportunity to grow.
+Complementing their fitness services with an app is for gym operators opportunity to grow.

 As we mentioned before: A highly engaging app will attract customers to offline channels, boosting their offline revenue.
 It provides brands with additional opportunities to engage with customers and, most of all, reach them where they are.
-The latter builds customer loyalty and helps companies stay top of the mind.
+The latter builds customer loyalty and helps companies stay on top of the mind.